MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-waterfall.md

 Every step after that receives a `next()` function that can be used to advance the waterfall to the next step.
 Note that the `next()` function can receive an `IDialogResult` object containing results already returned from a previous dialog.
 Your bot doesn't have to ask for the user's name more than once; it can just pass the results from the first time.

-The following example shows how to pair these two features together to create an `/ensureProfile` dialog that verifies a user's profile is complete.
+The following example shows how to pair these two features together to create an `/ensureProfile` dialog that walks the user through completing a user profile.
+The bot prompts the user for responses and populates the profile fields with the results it receives.
+When the user has finished, the bot verifies that the user's profile is complete.
 If the profile is not complete, the user is prompted for the missing information.
-This pattern lets you add fields to the profile that will be automatically filled in as users message the bot.

 ```javascript
 bot.dialog('/', [